way76/terracoin/README.md

 ### 2.4 Add masternode to the desktop wallet
 1. Open `%appdata%/TerracoinCore/masternode.conf` and add a new line to it.
 The line format is:<br> 'AliasName ServerIP:ServerPort PrivateKey TransactionID TransactionIndex'
-1. Open wallet, wait for synchronization, unlock wallet
+1. Open the wallet, wait for synchronization, unlock the wallet
 1. Go to Masternodes tab (Setting => Options => Wallet => Show Masternode Tab)
 1. Click Start All
-1. Wait around 1 hour to start receiving coins.
-Check your the masternode address here: [explorer](https://explorer.terracoin.io/) or use your wallet for the rewards.
+1. Wait around 2-10 hour to start receiving coins.
+Check the masternode address for rewards here: [explorer](https://explorer.terracoin.io/) or use your wallet.

 ## 3. FAQ